Skip to Content

 Things to do at Sziget Festival

-36. Whenever you suspect there might be a queue in your life.
+36. In fact, for whenever you suspect there might be a queue in your life.

 37. Glowsticks are great – attach a few to your bag so you don’t lose it, and your friends don’t lose you, in the dark.